Oschart/Router/README.md

     GCells, supporting netlists with nets having more than two pins using the Soukup maze routing algorithm
     - Implemented mechanism for ensuring routability and preventing faulty routes, as well as dynamically allocating more metal layers
     - Implemented testing infrastructure (IO, Netlist generators, etc)
     - Designed a theoretical model for performing Detailed Routing
+    - Developed a complete implementation for the Detailed Routing model
 	- Parsed the layers and vias info from the LEF
 	- Parsed design info from the DEF file
 	- Parsing checking for some syntax errors
+    - Fully implemented DEF_Writer
 >> What's left to do:
-    - Complete LEF and DEF parsing
+    - Complete LEF parsing
-    - Developing a complete implementation for the Detailed Routing model
-    - Realizing the abstracted nets using actual wires and vias
-    - Writing back the routed nets to the DEF file
+    - DEF Writer Optimization
 ***********************************************************************************************
 -> References:
 *****************